jpillora/xdomain/README.md

 from going into quirks mode.
 If you don't do this, XDomain will warn you about the missing `JSON` and/or `postMessage` globals and will exit.

-If you need CORS and you're here because of IE, give this XHook [CORS polyfill](http://jpillora.com/xhook/example/ie-8-9-cors-polyfill.html) a try.
-Keep the restrictions listed above in mind and note, this polyfill is still proof of concept so it may have bugs.
+If you need CORS and you're here because of IE, give this XHook [CORS polyfill](http://jpillora.com/xhook/example/ie-8-9-cors-polyfill.html) a try, however, be mindful of the restrictions listed above.

 ## Troubleshooting

 Q: In IE, I'm seeing `Access Denied` error

-A: This is a CORS error.
+A: This is an IE CORS error.
 See below.

 Q: The browser is still sending a CORS request.